bpascazio/pace-android/syllabus.md

 * Drawing with Canvas, using Drawables
 * An OpenGL ES Overview: for both 2D and 3D
 * Case Study in writing a OpenGL game
-* Animation with Android, Renderscript
+* Animation with Android, Full Game Developed.

 Sensors, Location, Receivers (SMS), Telephony and Networking APIs
 ---
-* Sensors, including gyroscope, compass, proximity
+* Sensors, including accelerometer
 * Using Location APIs Effectively: GPS, WiFi
 * Broadcast Receivers: example SMS message handling
 * Telephony APIs
 * Networking: Web services and RSS: XML and JSON parsing examples
+* BOLTS and VOLLEY

 Media: playing, streaming and recording audio and video.
 ---